hucker/frist/README.md

 # Frist

 Frist is a property-based date and time utility for Python, designed to make relative date calculations and calendar logic simple and intuitive—without manual math.
-You create a Frist object with a target time (when something happened) and a reference time (usually "now").
+You create a Chrono object with a target time (when something happened) and a reference time (usually "now") you can find age and time window information accross time scales from seconds to years.

 Frist lets you answer questions like "Did this event happen today, this month, or this year?" using properties such as `in_day`, `in_month`, and `in_year`.
-These properties check if the target time lands anywhere in the current time unit window—even exactly at the start or end.
+These properties check if the target time lands anywhere in the current time unit window.
 You can also use ranges, like `in_days(-7, 0)` for "in the last 7 days" or `in_months(-1, 1)` for "from last month to next month."
 This is different from `.age.days`, which gives you the precise floating-point age in days between the target and reference times.

 With Frist, you get instant answers to time-based questions with a single property, instead of writing complex date math.
 This makes it easy to work with calendar windows, fiscal periods, and custom time ranges.